LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

      Students who are chosen for the merit awards or scholarships will be notified regardless of their financial standing or ability to support themselves financially.

+.. ??
+         *   Students who have written and defended a
+             doctoral dissertation in English: make sure you note this in your application.

 International students requiring an F-1 visa should consult the `International Students and Scholars <http://www.luc.edu/iss/outside.shtml>`_